gemidyne/microtf2/README.md

 MicroTF2 is a project by GEMINI Developments.
 Their homepage can be accessed at the following URL: https://gemini.software

+### Project Lead / Lead Developer
+- Stevu

+### Map Development
+- Mario6493
-- Source game map jointly developed by Steveh, Mario6493 and Testinglol
+- Testinglol
+- Stevu

+### Particle Manifest Development
-- Particles by Testinglol
+- Testinglol

+### Texture Development - Map and Particle Manifest
+- Mario6493
-- Textures by Mario6493 and Testinglol
+- Testinglol

-- Overlays by Steveh
+### Texture Development - Overlays R&D
+- Stevu

+### Research and Development Department
+- Commander of Pie
+- Nekky
+- Stevu

+### Testing / Quality Assurance
+- Special thanks to all of our testers and server operators for allowing the plugin to be tested against various server environments.

-### Translators
+### Localisation Team
 If you don't see your language below, feel free to create an issue with the title "Translator request" with your language - we're looking to improve the multilingual aspect of the plugin so there will be more text to translate soon.

 - Russian translator: [GhostZeBear](https://steamcommunity.com/profiles/76561198063684719/)
 - Italian translator: [Mario6493](https://steamcommunity.com/profiles/76561198011478256/)
 - Spanish translator: [Nekky](https://steamcommunity.com/profiles/76561198036098881/)

+### Special Thanks
+- Vincentor for contributions towards map development.
+- DFS & Redsun gaming communities for keeping the plugin alive after so many years.
+- AlliedModders for MetaMod: Source and SourceMod.